PCO Air Purifiers – Which Ones Reduce Mold and Which Ones are a Scam

-The new Molekule Mini which is coming out soon provides 1 air exchange per hour in 250 sq feet.
+The new Molekule Mini provides 1 air exchange per hour in 250 sq feet.

 Here is my calculator that helps you size an air purifier for your room based on how many times you want to overturn the air in an hour.